Huawei/dockyard/README.md

 sudo make install
 ```

-### Preliminary work
+### Prerequisites
 It is quite easy to use dockyard, only a little work should be done before starting dockyard service.
-Please follow the instructions as below.
+Take it easy, just follow the instructions as below.

 #### Dockyard runtime configuration
 Please add a runtime config file named `runtime.conf` under `dockyard/conf` before starting `dockyard` service.
 Below is a `runtime.conf` example: